Thinkmill/monorepo-starter/README.md

 1. Clone this repository, or click the `use this template` button on Github.
 2. Delete packages you do not need, and add your own packages in the folder that makes most sense.
 3. Run `yarn`
-4. Start the server using `yarn start:server`
+4. Start the server using `yarn start:backend`
 5. Start the website using `yarn start:next`
 6. Visit `http://localhost:3000/` to see it running 😎